Instructional design is evolving - your toolkit should, too.

 Read the case study: How Hungry Minds helped South32 turn capable managers into confident, connected leaders

-AI instructional design tools: useful, but not a magic bullet
+AI tools for instructional design: useful, but not a magic bullet

 But speed isn’t everything.
 And AI consistently misses what matters most: nuance, context, and understanding.
 It certainly won’t notice when the brief has shifted or when learners stop caring.